MrWong99/gitscanner/README.md

         Optional pattern to match refs against.
 Only matches will be processed in checks that rely on refs.
   -email-pattern string
         Pattern to match all commiter and author emails against.
 This will be used for the commitmeta.CheckCommits check.
-  -name-pattern string
+  -filesize-threshold-bytes int64
+        Amout of bytes that a file should have maximum to trigger this check. (default 81920) -name-pattern string
         Pattern to match all commiter and author names against.
 This will be used for the commitmeta.CheckCommits check.
   -password string